reactjs/react.dev/beta/src/pages/learn/separating-events-from-effects.md

   }, [url]);
 ```

-Although this would work too, it is better to pass the `url` that the user visited to the Event function explicitly. **By making `url` an argument to your Event function, you are saying that visiting a page with a different `url` constitutes a separate event from the user's perspective.** It's a part of your "event":
+This would work, but it's better to pass this `url` to the Event function explicitly. **By passing `url` as an argument to your Event function, you are saying that visiting a page with a different `url` constitutes a separate "event" from the user's perspective.** The `visitedUrl` is a *part* of the "event" that happened:

 ```js {1-2,6}
   const onVisit = useEvent(visitedUrl => {